 Darby joined the Guild board in 2018 and will be our members liaison.
 She is a painter, a member of The Cove, and a dedicated community-builder.

 Kanyi was born in Kenya, and spent his early years in Southern Sudan.
 His parents were missionaries in Sudan, loved the arts and constantly encouraged Kanyi and his siblings to pursue theater, music and painting.
 Kanyi immigrated to the United States planning to study Bible and Cross-Cultural Missions, but instead found himself studying photography.
 He found his passion in portraiture.
 His first solo exhibit at The Cove used self-portraits to communicate his world-view and life experiences.
 He joined the Guild board in 2018.

 J. B. Phipps

-J. B. joined the Board in 2016 and serves on the MAST Steering Committee.
-He leads the development of Art in the Market at Chestnut Square, and in a resurgence of artists showing their work on the sidewalks of downtown McKinney during Second Saturdays.
+J. B. joined the Guild board in 2016.
+He led the development of Art in the Market at Chestnut Square, and in a resurgence of artists showing their work on the sidewalks of downtown McKinney during Second Saturdays.
 J. B. is an artist in turned wood.

-Brad joined the Board in 2016.
+Brad joined the Guild board in 2016.
 He is a musician, photographer and videographer.
-Brad is overseeing the development of The Cove, a new Guild program.
 He lives in Frisco, and serves as Chair of the Frisco Public Art Program.